The Solway Coast an Area of Outstanding Natural Beauty

 The Solway Coast AONB has been relatively unchanged since becoming a designated area in 1964.
 The area covers most of the English Solway Firth coastline from Rockcliffe to Maryport, with the exception of the town of Silloth on Solway.

 The Solway Coast has an abundance of natural landscapes and is renowned for its spectacular sunsets.
 The Harbour Porpoise can be seen regularly from Siloth Promenade and Baracle Geese fly to the coast’s warmer marshes from Svalbard every winter

 The staff and management of the Solway Coast AONB are totally committed to the area, working in partnership with the Joint Advisory Committee in order to continue the excellent work already completed to protect and enhance the area.

 Cumbria’s Solway Coast

 Weave your way down tiny lanes with overhanging trees, sleepy fields full of contented cows and Georgian farmhouses, to this great expanse of shining water.
-You can take time out from the hectic world and find solace in this special place, the Solway Firth, caught between England and Scotland, in this lovely outpost of England’s furthest shore where tiny cottages bright with flowers nestle close to the water’s edge.
+You can take time out from the hectic world and find solace in this special place.
+The Solway Firth, caught between England and Scotland, is a lovely outpost of England’s furthest shore where tiny cottages bright with flowers nestle close to the water’s edge.

 - Walk, run or climb